 Any policy process seeks to discover "what works," "for whom," and "at what cost" through scientific appraisal of all studies conducted on the issue and aims to be unbiased and free from conflicts of interest (COIs) of authors and funding organisations.
-However, recent controversies raised around the use of vaccines, statins, drugs for psychiatric disorders, therapeutic foods in under-nutrition, and introduction of sodatax to combat obesity have cast doubts on the neutrality of evidence (1-12).
-The recent Cochrane controversy has raised questions about the impartiality of evidence in policy-making.
-This paper attempts to examine COIs in scientific publishing and their potential to impact public health policy.
+However, recent controversies raised around the use of vaccines, statins, drugs for psychiatric disorders, therapeutic foods in under-nutrition, and introduction of sodatax to combat obesity have cast doubts on the neutrality of

-Authors: Radha Holla Bhar (corresponding author - holla.radha@gmail.com), Independent researcher and Founding member, Alliance Against Conflict of Interest.
+Authors: Radha Holla Bhar (corresponding author - holla.radha@gmail. com), Independent researcher and Founding member, Alliance Against Conflict of Interest.
 H 42, Sector 25, Jal Vayu Vihar, Noida 201 301 INDIA; Denny John (djohn1976@gmail.com), Evidence Synthesis Specialist, Campbell South Asia, Campbell Collaboration, 2nd Floor, West Wing, ISID Complex, Vasant Kunj, New Delhi 110 070 INDIA.

 To cite: Holla Bhar R, John D. Conflict of interest in systematic reviews and its implications for public health policy.
 Indian J Med Ethics.
-2019 Oct-Dec;4(4) NS:288-93.
-DOI: 10.20529/JJME.2019.058.
+Published online on October 2, 2019.
+DOI:10.20529/IJME.2019.058.